Skip to main content

 There are two public identification codes generated for all biological children of NLSY79 mothers, regardless of age: CPUBID and MPUBID.

-MPUBID (C00002.00) is the public identification code of each biological child’s mother.
+• MPUBID (C00002.00) is the public identification code of each biological child’s mother.
 MPUBID can be used to link information about NLSY79 children and young adults to information about NLSY79 mothers in the main Youth database.
 MPUBID in the NLSY79 Child/Young Adult database corresponds to CASEID (R00001.00) in the NLSY79 main youth database.
-More detail can be found in this tutorial about linking NLSY79 mothers and their children.
+Additional details can be found in the tutorial: Linking NLSY79 Mothers and Their Children.

 Other identification variables in the Child and Young Adult database